dimakm/Feed-Reader-Testing-Udacity/README.md

 # Feed-Reader-Testing-Udacity
 Front End Web Developer Nanodegree project GWG

-The purpose of this project is to learn the standard of development known as "test-driven development".
+The purpose of this project is to learn the standard of development known "test-driven development".

 ## How to use
 * Clone this repository or download the ZIP to run it locally on your computer.